 If the issue is poor fluid balance, the issue can be easily treated (or prevented) by simply drinking more liquids and eating more natural sources of electrolytes.
 However, if issues persist even with diet and lifestyle modifications, you might consider seeking the advice of a doctor to discuss good sources of electrolytes for you.

-While many sports drinks have been branded as a quick fix for replenishing electrolytes (and they are quite successful at it), there is one big problem: They’re often loaded with sugar and extra calories.
+While many sports drinks are electrolyte drinks and have been branded as a quick fix for replenishing electrolytes (and they are quite successful at it), there is one big problem: They’re often loaded with sugar and extra calories.
 Because of this, it’s better to focus on replacing electrolytes through other, more natural means.

 There are natural foods with electrolytes, as well as drinks that make it easy to do just that (in fact, many you might already be regularly enjoying):

 While a balanced diet is the key to getting plenty of electrolytes, supplements are still a viable option as long as they don’t contain huge amounts of added sugars.
-Here are two good options:
+Here are some of our favorite options.